openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/emc-vmax-driver.rst

    licensed), contact your EMC account representative or authorized reseller.

--  For help with any errors applying license files through Solutions Enabler, contact the EMC Customer Support Center.
+-  For help with any errors applying license files through Solutions Enabler, contact the Dell EMC Customer Support Center.

 -  If you are missing a LAC letter or require further instructions on activating your licenses through the Online Support site, contact EMC's